SR-MEiTY/Speaker_Recognition2/README.md

    **a.
 Training**
    Go to File train_ecap.py

    1.Use loss function as per your requirments,three loss functions,Three loss functions are mentioned in the above file i.e train_ecapa.py

    2.provide the training and test data path

    3.Execute the file as follows python3 train_ecap.py

-   4. This will generate a model file which can be used for testing purpose
+his will generate a model file which can be used for testing purpose

    **b.
 Enrollment**